Skeleta in non-Archimedean and tropical geometry

-The theory of \emph{spans} plays the same r\^ole in tropical geometry that the theory of Abelian groups plays in algebraic geometry: while rings are commutative monoids in the category of Abelian groups, semirings are commutative monoids instead in the category of spans.
+The theory of \emph{$\B$-modules} plays the same r\^ole in tropical geometry that the theory of Abelian groups plays in algebraic geometry: while rings are commutative monoids in the category of Abelian groups, semirings are commutative monoids instead in the category of $\B$-modules.
 This is the fundamental point of departure of the two theories.
-There is therefore a temptation to try to treat spans as "broken" Abelian groups, and to literally translate as many concepts and constructions from the category $\mathbf{Ab}$ as will survive the transition.
+There is therefore a temptation to try to treat $\B$-modules as "broken" Abelian groups, and to literally translate as many concepts and constructions from the category $\mathbf{Ab}$ as will survive the transition.

 In this paper, I adopt a different perspective.
-A span is a particular type of partially ordered set which axiomatises some properties of \emph{subobject posets} in Abelian and similar categories.
-In particular, there is a functor $\B:\mathbf{Ab}\rightarrow\mathbf{Span}$ which associates to an Abelian group its span of subgroups.
-As such, I propose to treat spans as though they are \emph{lower categorical shadows} of structures in the \emph{category} of Abelian groups, rather than simply as elements of a single Abelian group.
-The theory of spans is a na\"ive form of category theory, rather than a weak form of group theory.
+A $\B$-module is a particular type of partially ordered set which axiomatises some properties of \emph{subobject posets} in Abelian and similar categories.
+In particular, there is a functor $\B:\mathbf{Ab}\rightarrow\mathrm{Mod}_\B$ which associates to an Abelian group its $\B$-module of subgroups.
+As such, I propose to treat $\B$-modules as though they are \emph{lower categorical shadows} of structures in the \emph{category} of Abelian groups, rather than simply as elements of a single Abelian group.
+The theory of $\B$-modules is a na\"ive form of category theory, rather than a weak form of group theory.

-There is also a dual, or more precisely, \emph{adjoint}, perspective, which is that a span is the natural recipient of a \emph{non-Archimedean seminorm} from an Abelian group.
+There is also a dual, or more precisely, \emph{adjoint}, perspective, which is that a $\B$-module is the natural recipient of a \emph{non-Archimedean seminorm} from an Abelian group.
 This fits well with traditional perspectives on non-Archimedean geometry.
 In keeping with the ahistorical nature of this paper, I barely touch upon this idea here (but see example \ref{eg-discs'}).